Forward Proxy

 // Statsig will use listen for config updates from statsig forward proxy using grpc_websocket protocol.
 And use http to get idlists and post log events from statsig servers.

-For information on your specific SDK language, see the language specific docs in the left hand column.
+For information on your specific SDK language, go to the language-specific docs in the left-hand column.

 Failover behavior